ssbc/ssb-meta-feeds-spec/README.md

 }
 </details>

-Contents of messages in the meta feed that acts as meta data for feeds:
+Contents of messages in the metafeed that acts as metadata for feeds:

 ```
 {
   "type" => "metafeed/add/existing",
   "feedpurpose" => "main",
   "subfeed" => (BFE-encoded feed ID for the 'main' feed),
-  "metafeed" => (BFE-encoded Bendy Butt feed ID for the meta feed),
+  "metafeed" => (BFE-encoded Bendy Butt feed ID for the metafeed),
   "tangles" => {
     "metafeed" => {
       "root" => null,